afafbioinfo/IPANEMAP/README.md

 Most configuration options are set by modifying the content of the `IPANEMAP.cfg` file.

 ### Main options
  - `RNA`: Specifies a path (relative to the working directory) to a FASTA file where the nucleotide sequence of the main RNA of interest can be found.
-Note that the filename is important, as it will be used as a base names for the other input files.
+Note that the filename is important, as it will be used as a base name for the other input files.
 Example: `RNA: fasta_files/didymium.fa` will process the sequence found in the file, and `didymium` will be used as the *base name* of reactivities/hard contraints files (see `Conditions` option)
- - `SoftConstraintsDir` and `HardConstraintsDir`: Those options specify the directories where soft (reactivities) and hard constraints files can be found (if available)
+ - `SoftConstraintsDir` and `HardConstraintsDir`: Sets the *directories* used by IPANEMAP to locate soft (reactivities) and hard constraints files (if available)
  - `Conditions`: Can be used to specify the list of probing conditions used for the prediction.
 Should be set to a comma-separated list of conditions, i.e. the names of reactivity profiles/experiments to be considered for structure prediction

 For an RNA having base name `{RNA}`, and a condition name `{Cond}`, IPANEMAP will attempt to locate files named `{SoftConstraintsDir}/{RNA}{Cond}.txt` and `{HardConstraintsDir}/{RNA}{Cond}.txt`.
 If none of these files is found, the method will rely on a purely thermodynamic sampling.